ners/nix-lecture/sections/nix-store.typ

 - Unix processes that run *in a sandbox* to behave like pure functions
   #pause

-  - we only allow it read access to the inputs
+  - we only allow read access to the inputs
   #pause
-  - we only allow it write access to the output location
+  - we only allow write access to the output location
   #pause
   - the output of the process will become a new store object